dmitrymokienko/dmitrymokienko/README.md

 <h1>About me</h1>
-Focus on modern technologies, code quality, development process optimizations, architecture and performance.
 <br />7+ years of commercial software development and programming for 10+ years.
+In addition, I have about 1 year of leading experience.
+<br/>Focus on modern technologies, code quality, development process optimizations, architecture and performance.
 <br />Solid experience with TypeScript, React, Redux, MUI and different FE libs; advanced dev-skills; strong adaptive and cross-browser layout; good knowledges about FE- architectures, methodologies and approaches; setup of the FE apps.
 Worked with express.js, Nest.js.
 <br />Leading, onboarding, mentoring and interviewing experience; nice communication skills; good UX insight & product focus.
 <br />Took part in 5 fin-tech projects; worked both in small and large projects with a distributed development teams.